ayrna/orca/doc/orca-tutorial.md

 Calculating results...
 ```

+As can be observed, ORCA analyses all the files included in the folder of the dataset, where the training and test partitions are included (a pair of files `train_dataset.X` and `test_dataset.X` for each dataset, where `X` is the number of partition).
+For each partition, a model is trained using training data and tested using test data.

+After running all the experiments, all the results are generated in the `Experiments` folder, as described in the corresponding section of this tutorial.

 ## Hyper-parameters optimization

 Many machine learning methods depends on hyper-parameters to achieve optimal results.
-ORCA automates parameters optimization by using a grid search using an internal k-fold with the training partition.
+ORCA automates hyper-parameter optimization by using a grid search with an internal nested k-fold cross-validation using only the training partition.
 Let's see an example for optimization of SVORIM cost parameter ('C') and kernel width parameter ('k', a.k.a *gamma*):

 ```
 new experiment